 Estimates of oil reserves attributable to the Demir Dagh Cretaceous reservoir are based on evaluation of the performance data from existing Demir Dagh producing wells.
-Additional horizontal wells in the Demir Dagh Cretaceous reservoir will be placed at strategic positions to minimize water production.
+Based on logging and pressure data collected during the drilling of the Demir Dagh-13 well, oil reserves were attributed to the Demir Dagh Tertiary reservoir at December 31, 2021.